thisgoke/Financial-Fraud-Detection-System-In-Credit-Cards-With-Machine-Learning/README.md

 ## Dataset

-The dataset used in this project can be found at example.com/dataset.
+The dataset used in this project can be found on Kaggle.
 It consists of credit card transactions with labeled fraud and non-fraud instances.
 The dataset should be in CSV format, with each row representing a transaction and columns containing relevant information such as transaction amount, merchant details, and transaction timestamp.

 ## Model Training